Pirada

 Pirada is a Sector in the Gabú Region of Guinea-Bissau.
 It is a town and an administrative division (sector) in the northeast area of Guinea-Bissau with an area of 934.4 km² and a population of 2,629.
-Pirada is near the border between Guinea-Bissau and Senegal and is very sparsely populated with only 35 people per square kilometer.
+Pirada is near the country's border with Senegal and is very sparsely populated, with only 35 people per square kilometer.